 The list of injuries that construction workers are subjected to is almost endless.
 While many of these injuries can be prevented with proper care and a rigid application of the OSHA safety requirements, other injuries cannot.

-How Can an Attorney Help Me Recover For My Construction Accident?
+How Can an Experienced Rogers, AR Attorney Help Me Recover for My Construction Accident?

 With such a high rate of accidents and injuries every year, construction workers have to face the reality that they too may be injured while working on the construction site.
 In addition to the amount of injuries that happen every year, these injuries often are debilitating and cause workers to miss work and incur expensive medical bills.
 In addition to these extensive medical bills, construction workers often find themselves in a position where they can no longer provide for their families, and may not be able to return to work because of serious and long-term injuries.